 A proportional counter, also known as the proportional detector, is an electrical device that detects various types of ionizing radiation.
-The voltage of detector is adjusted so that the conditions correspond to the proportional region.
-In this region, the voltage is high enough to provide the primary electrons with sufficient acceleration and energy so that they can ionize additional atoms of the medium.
-These secondary ions (gas amplification) formed are also accelerated causing an effect known as Townsend avalanches, which creates a single large electrical pulse.
+The voltage of the detector is adjusted so that the conditions correspond to the proportional region.
+In this region, the voltage is high enough to provide the primary electrons with sufficient acceleration and energy to ionize additional atoms of the medium.
+These secondary ions (gas amplification) formed are also accelerated, causing an effect known as Townsend avalanches, which creates a single large electrical pulse.

 Advantages of Proportional Counters

 - Amplification.
-Gaseous proportional counters usually operate in high electric fields of the order of 10 kV/cm and achieve typical amplification factors of about 105.
-Since the amplification factor is strongly dependent on the applied voltage, the charge collected (output signal) is also dependent on the applied voltage and proportional counters require constant voltage.
+Gaseous proportional counters usually operate in high electric fields of 10 kV/cm and achieve typical amplification factors of about 105.
+Since the amplification factor strongly depends on the applied voltage, the charge collected (output signal) also depends on the applied voltage, and proportional counters require constant voltage.
 The high amplification factor of the proportional counter is the major advantage over the ionization chamber.

 - Sensitivity.
 The process of charge amplification greatly improves the signal-to-noise ratio of the detector and reduces the subsequent electronic amplification required.
-Since the process of charge amplification greatly improves the signal-to-noise ratio of the detector, the subsequent electronic amplification is usually not required.
+Since the process of charge amplification greatly improves the detector’s signal-to-noise ratio, subsequent electronic amplification is usually not required.
 Proportional counter detection instruments are very sensitive to low levels of radiation.
 Moreover, when measuring current output, a proportional detector is useful for dose rates

 since the output signal is proportional to the energy deposited by ionization and